onropepro/OnRope.pro/replit.md

 *   **Smart Gear Inventory System:** When adding gear to inventory, users can select from a pre-populated list of industry-standard equipment (starting with descenders).
 Selecting "Other" allows adding custom gear that gets permanently saved to a shared database (`equipment_catalog` table) for all companies to use.
 Pre-populated descenders include popular models from Petzl (I'D S, I'D L, RIG, Maestro), CMC (Clutch, MPD), Rock Exotica (Totem, Akimbo), Skylotec (Deus, Sirius), ISC, Kong, and more.
 *   **Document Review & Signature System:** Employees review and digitally sign company documents with audit trails.
 *   **Company Safety Rating (CSR):** A penalty-based compliance rating system viewable by property managers.
-*   **Resident Portal & Communication:** Complaint management with two-way communication, photo galleries, and notifications, secured by unique resident codes.
+*   **Resident Portal & Communication:** Two-way feedback system connecting building residents directly with service providers.
+Residents submit issues with photo evidence, track status (New/Viewed/Closed), and communicate with vendors.
+Uses single vendor code per company + Strata/LMS number for access.
+Features include viewed timestamps, internal notes vs. visible replies, and portable accounts for network growth.
+Property managers can view feedback read-only for oversight.
 *   **Property Manager Interface:** A dedicated "My Vendors" dashboard for property managers to view vendor summaries and read-only company information.
 *   **White Label Branding System:** Subscription-gated feature for customizing the platform with custom logos and brand colors.
 *   **Financial Controls & Quoting:** Quote generation with labor cost calculations and tax computation, protected by permissions.